GuLinLin-JMU/ELPGV/README.md

 head(ELPGV_pred)
 ```
 ## How to access help
-If users have any bugs or issues or any suggestions are available, feel free to contact:
+If users have any bugs or issues or any suggestions are available, feel free to contact:<br>
-Linlin Gu: gulinlin_141006@163.com
+Linlin Gu: gulinlin_141006@163.com <br>
-Prof. Ming Fang: fangming618@126.com
+Prof. Ming Fang: fangming618@126.com<br>